-Investment income net of investment expenses, realized gains (losses) on the sale of investments and changes in the fair value of FVTPL assets are recorded in net investment income on the consolidated statement of comprehensive income.
+Investment income net of investment expenses, realized gains (losses) on the sale of investments and changes in the fair value of FVTPL assets are recorded in net investment income on the consolidated statement of comprehensive income (loss).

-Changes in the fair value of AFS assets are recognized in OCI on the consolidated statement of comprehensive income.
+Changes in the fair value of AFS assets are recognized in OCI on the consolidated statement of comprehensive income (loss).

-1.13 Costs related to contracts with customers, excluding insurance contracts future expected margins on these contracts, and are reviewed for impairment annually.
+1.13 Costs related to contracts with customers, excluding insurance contracts

 Contract costs on the acquisition of contracts with customers, excluding insurance contracts, consist mainly of incremental commissions and fees paid to intermediaries.
-These costs are capitalized to the extent that they can be recovered through
+These costs are capitalized to the extent that they can be recovered through future expected margins on these contracts and are reviewed for impairment annually.